Constitutional and Regulatory Compliance Support for Higher Education Institutions

 Legal Advice on Constitutional and Regulatory Issues

-The team is led by partner Con Alexander who is recognised as a leading adviser to over 850 universities, colleges, other educational institutions and charities (particularly those operating in the fields of education).
-He is supported by a team of specialist lawyers based in offices in London, Watford, Bristol and Birmingham.
+The team is led by partner Con Alexander who is recognised as a leading adviser to universities, colleges, other educational institutions and charities (particularly those operating in the fields of education).
+He is supported by a team of specialist lawyers based in our offices in London, Watford, Bristol and Birmingham.

 Our Constitutional and Regulatory Legal Services

 We advise higher education institutions on the full range of issues, including:

 - All aspects of charity law, particularly as is applies to HE institutions and other exempt charities